Options traders still see huge risk after Valeant CEO ouster

-NEW YORK Options traders in U.S.-listed shares of Valeant Pharmaceuticals International Inc (VRX.N) are bracing for more volatility, as changes to the drugmaker's management and board did little to ease uncertainty about the stock's direction.
+NEW YORK, March 21 Options traders in U.S.-listed shares of Valeant Pharmaceuticals International Inc are bracing for more volatility, as changes to the drugmaker's management and board did little to ease uncertainty about the stock's direction.

 On Monday, Valeant said that Chief Executive Michael Pearson will step down and activist investor William Ackman will take a seat on the company's board as the embattled drugmaker tries to turn the tide.
 The news sent its shares up as much as 17 percent to $31.58.